 When an administrator changes a policy, AM sends a notification to the agent to flush the policy cache.
-For information, refer to Enable Notification of Policy Changes.
-For more information about the cache, refer to Policy Cache.
+For information, see Enable Notification of Policy Changes.
+For more information about the cache, see Policy Cache.

 Notifications are enabled by default.
 To disable notifications, unsubscribe separately to each type of notification.
 If Autonomous mode is true, notifications and many other features are automatically disabled.